gfnanxi/DQSA-DETR/README.md

-# Density-Guided adaptive transformer framework for tiny object detection in remote sensing images
+# DQSA-DETR: A Density-Guided Adaptive DETR Framework for Tiny Object Detection in Remote Sensing Image

 ![Method](./config/overview.png)
 This repository is an official implementation of the paper DQ-DETR: DETR with Dynamic Query for Tiny Object Detection.